JJNR-DEV/popcorn/README.md

 Your personal MDB view the popular movies of the day, search for any of your favourite movies and view more information on each movie.

-## Available Scripts

-In the project directory, you can run:
+## How to use

+To run this app you can clone the repository to your local machine, open your command line and point to the directory of this repository.
+Once that is done type the following command:

-### `yarn start`
+### `npm install`

+This will install all the dependencies you need to be able to run this app.
+After that's concluded, to run the app type the following command:

 ### `npm start`

-Use either npm or yarn to run the app in the development mode.<br />
+Use npm to run the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser, although this should open automatically.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.